jetatar/jetatar.github.io/chrs_infrastructure.md

 ![Database servers](https://github.com/jetatar/Docs/blob/master/chrs_database.png?raw=true)

 The following configuration was being consider for additional CHRS compute nodes.
-The group was looking for funding.
-When the nodes are acquired they will be part of the HPC cluster.
+Instead of going with two compute nodes, they decided to spend the money on three slightly less powerful ones.
+The group has secured the funding for the nodes.
+They will be delivered and added to the HPC cluster shortly.
 Per the Center's request, the nodes will not be joining the public queue when the are unused.

 ![Compute nodes](https://github.com/jetatar/Docs/blob/master/chrs_compute.png?raw=true)